 Founded in 1998, California based startup Confident Technologies has taken in $7.09 million in funding so far to develop image-based authentication solutions that offer an intuitive and secure access to one’s favorite websites and mobile applications.
 The way it works is to present the person trying to logon with a series of images that contain categories that are pre-selected:

 The idea is that beforehand you would have chosen “cats” and then every time the picture comes up you just select all the pictures of cats.
 Seems like it wouldn’t take a genius to guess that the lady with cat pictures all over her Facebook profile probably chose cats as her category but the company must not see that as much of an issue.
 It can also send that image challenge to your smartphone for two-factor authentication which makes our concern a non-issue.

 Founded in 2016, Swiss startup Futurae offers IT security solutions and smart authentication software that uses the environment itself as an authentication token with their software called Sound Proof.
 It’s quite an interesting solution which uses machine learning to make sure that your phone is actually in near proximity to the device you’re trying to authenticate with:

 In the corporate world, the first thing you’ll notice is how everyone sucks up to each other and nobody is their real self because of corporate politics.
-The second thing you’ll notice is how you can access 100s of applications on your work machine without having to login to any of them.
-This is called “single sign on” or SSO and it is ideally where we’d like to be.
-For personal use, the closest thing you’ll get to that right now is Dashline’s app.
+The second thing you’ll notice is how you can access 100s of applications on your work machine without having to log in to any of them.
+This is called “single sign-on” or SSO and it is ideally where we’d like to be.
+For personal use, the closest thing you’ll get to that right now is Dashlane’s app.
 There’s an old acronym investors use which is SWAN and it means “Sleep Well At Night”.
 This refers to not having to constantly second guess yourself after you’ve made an investment.
 This also holds true for those 90 plus accounts you have out there right now all using the same password.
-Go download Dashlane’s free product and sort yourself out.